postgresml/postgresml/pgml-cms/blog/our-migration-from-aws-to-gcp.md

 ### Moving data is hard

 Moving data is hard.
 Moving terabytes of data between machines in the same cloud can be achieved with volume snapshots, and the hard part of ensuring data integrity is delegated to the cloud vendor.
-But to move data between clouds, one has to rely on your own tooling.
+Of course, that's not always guaranteed, and you can still corrupt your data if you're not careful, but that's a story for another time.

+That being said, to move data between clouds, one has to rely on your own tooling.
 Since we use ZFS, our original plan was to just send a ZFS snapshot across the country and synchronize later with Postgres replication.
 To make sure the data isn't intercepted by nefarious entities while in transit, the typical recommendation is to pipe it through SSH:

 ```bash
 zfs send tank/pgdata@snapshot | ssh ubuntu@machine \